Orchestration & Automation - Closed-Loop Operations

 Closed-Loop Automation Workflow

-Closed-loop automation continuously senses, analyses, and acts without human intervention.
-Verification may include rollback workflows – if validation fails, orchestration platforms can revert configurations automatically.
+Closed-loop automation continuously senses, analyses, and acts with varying levels of automation and human oversight.
+Verification may include rollback workflows - if validation fails, orchestration platforms can trigger rollback or recovery workflows based on operational policy.

 Many telecom operators still use semi-automated workflows where orchestration platforms recommend actions, but NOC engineers approve execution for high-risk operations such as core routing changes or large-scale service migrations.